CLI Reference

 NameTypeRequiredDescription

---idstringNoOptional task ID to stop directly.
+--idstringNoOptional project ID to stop directly.

 guava deploy scale